Laci1953/RC2014-CPM/te/readme.txt

 Settings:

-64K RAM systems - up to 2048 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys) 128K RAM systems - up to 2048 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys) 512K RAM systems - up to 8192 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys) Z80ALL - up to 8192 lines, VGA 48x64, with WordStar style keyboard (accepts also arrow keys)
+TE64:  64K RAM systems - up to 2048 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys)
+TE128: 128K RAM systems - up to 2048 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys)
+TE512: 512K RAM systems - up to 8192 lines, VT100 compatible, with WordStar style keyboard (accepts also arrow keys)
+TEZ80ALL: Z80ALL standalone retro computer - up to 8192 lines, VGA 48x64, with WordStar style keyboard (accepts also arrow keys)

 Design details and some constraints: